Origins and Purpose

 - Although anyone is welcome to join the movement, CoinFest requires a lot of coordination, so it’s imperative that organizers work together in good faith.
 All CoinFest events around the world are held on the same week, often simultaneously, although you are not required to hold events on all days.
 Especially for events occurring in close proximity, we will attempt to organize them by theme, to avoid confusion for the exhibitors and guests.
 This is a friendly competition, and we encourage the sharing of publicity and sponsors.

 - CoinFest is strictly non-profit and volunteer-based.
-To encourage the mainstream public to attend this fun and educational event, attendance is always free.
+To encourage the mainstream public to attend this fun and educational event, attendance is traditionally also free; to encourage this, organizers of ticketed events forfeit any grant funding opportunities.
 CoinFest is funded by donations and sponsors, and all funds must be used to improve and promote events.
 If CoinFest Global receives excess funding, it will be given to regional CoinFest organizers, starting with those most in need.
 Any third-party contractors are strictly vetted and forfeit any right to handle CoinFest funds or influence how they are spent.

 - CoinFest was intended to transcend the traditional monetary system.
 To help prove the viability of a fiat-free organization and reward Bitcoin acceptance with customers and publicity, CoinFest events can only be held at venues that support cryptocurrency currency.
 Exhibitors and guests are discouraged from using currency backed by the host country, except for the purpose of purchasing cryptocurrency currency, and CoinFest may not hold a traditional bank account.
 CoinFest venues must therefore accept cryptocurrency for any goods or services, as well as any rental fees.